 The executed contract between the Howard Center and the State of Vermont provides additional support for compliance with this standard.
-The contract specifically requires, "the Grantee agrees not to employ any individual, use any volunteer, or otherwise provide reimbursement to any individual in the performance of services connected with this agreement, who provides care, custody, treatment, transportation, or supervision to children or vulnerable adults if there is a substantiation of abuse or neglect or exploitation against that individual" (page 25).
+The contract specifically requires, "the Grantee agrees not to employ any individual, use any volunteer, or otherwise provide reimbursement to any individual in the performance of services connected with this agreement, who provides care, custody, treatment, transportation, or supervision to children or vulnerable adults if there is a substantiation of abuse or neglect or exploitation against that individual."
 The contract also specifies the abuse registries/databases the contracted agency is required to consult when conducting background checks on potential employees.
 The auditor applauds the State of Vermont and the Howard Center for its commitment to ensuring the safety of youth in its care.
 Additionally, an interview with the Director of Human Resources revealed that after seeking counsel from the Howard Center's legal representative, the agency will provide information to future employees regarding substantiated cases of sexual harassment.
-Although the Park Street Program has never had a report of staff sexual harassment, the Howard Center will provide information on substantiated allegations of sexual abuse and harassment involving a former employee, if requested by a future institutional employer.
+Although the Park Street Program has never had a report of staff sexual harassment, the Howard Center would provide information on substantiated allegations of sexual abuse and harassment involving a former employee, if requested by a future institutional employer.

-The fact that the Howard Center conducts extensive background checks on all staff, contractors, and volunteers every three years (and often this is done every two years) coupled with the agency requiring potential employees to complete the PREA Release and Questionnaire form, the auditor confidently concludes the Park Street program has exceeded the federal expectation on this standard.
-Existing policies, interviews, file reviews, and observations of current practices provide sufficient evidence of the auditor's determination.
+The fact that the Howard Center conducts extensive background checks on all staff, contractors, and volunteers every two years (beyond the State of VT DCF requirement of every three years) coupled with the agency requiring potential employees to complete the PREA Release and Questionnaire form, provides evidence that the Park Street program exceeds expectations on several provisions within this standard.
+However, as previously mentioned, the Howard Center will need to implement a practice of gathering additional information from individuals whom they are considering promoting prior to doing so.